sourcegraph/about/content/blogposts/2024/cody-vscode-1-8-0-release.md

 ![](https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.8.0/localollama.png)

-## @-File now supports line numbers
+## @-file now supports line numbers

-You can now specify line numbers when you @-mention files in chat, by appending ':line-range' after the file name, allowing you to @-mention parts of large files.
-We've also updated the Explain Code and Find Code Smells commands to take advantage of this, so it's clearer what lines of code the commands are referencing.
+You can now specify line numbers when you @-mention files in chat, by appending ':line-range' after the file name.
+This allows you to @-mention parts of large files, and makes it clearer what code Explain Code and Find Code Smells commands are referring to.

 ![](https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.8.0/@file-line-numbers.gif)

-## Keybinding Support for Custom Commands
+## Keybinding support for custom commands

 You can now bind keyboard shortcuts to quickly run your custom commands.
 To bind a keyboard shortcut, open the Keyboard Shortcuts editor and search for "cody.command.custom." to see the list of your custom commands.

 ![](https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.8.0/keybindings.png)